 Some people call me an OG of wedding business marketing, but deep down I'm just another person wearing PJ bottoms on Zoom.
 I swear a lot, I share my struggles, and I don't pretend to be better than anyone else.

-Are you still advertising on The Knot and WeddingWire just because you are afraid to lose your reviews if you stop paying?
+Are you still advertising on The Knot and WeddingWire mainly because you’re worried about losing visibility for your reviews if you stop paying?
 You are not alone.

-If you have ever asked yourself is WeddingWire worth it or felt pressure to keep paying The Knot just to keep your hard earned reviews visible, this episode is for you.
+If you’ve ever asked yourself “Is WeddingWire worth it?” or felt pressure to keep paying The Knot just to keep your hard-earned reviews prominent, this episode is for you.

-Discover the proven roadmap wedding pros use to replace outdated platforms and finally attract inquiries that lead to bookings.
+Discover the proven roadmap wedding pros use to stop depending on directories and finally attract inquiries that lead to bookings.

 Hey there, and welcome back to the Evolve Your Wedding Business Podcast.
 I’m Heidi Thompson, and today I want to talk about something wedding pros don’t realize is putting their business at risk.

 I know that sounds dramatic, but stick with me.
-Because if you’re paying to advertise on The Knot or WeddingWire purely to keep your reviews visible, you’re not just wasting money, you’re putting your most powerful social proof in someone else’s hands.
+Because if you’re paying to advertise on The Knot or WeddingWire purely to keep your reviews visible, you might now just be wasting money, you’re putting your most powerful social proof in someone else’s hands.

 Let me tell you about one of my clients.
 She had dozens of glowing reviews on The Knot.
 Rave after rave from real couples she adored working with.
 But she wasn’t getting leads from the listing anymore.
 Her ideal clients weren’t coming from there.